 - battery with intent to rape in Las Vegas, NV

 - sexually abusing a child in Las Vegas, NV

-Not registering as a sex offender after you've been ordered to do so by a court is a criminal offense in Nevada.
-Specifically, it's illegal for a convicted sex offender to:
+Not registering as a sex offender after you have been ordered to do so by a court is a criminal offense in Nevada.
+Specifically, it is illegal for a convicted sex offender to:

 - fail to register with a local law enforcement agency within 48 hours of being released from custody, or

 - fail to notify the local law enforcement agency within 48 hours of any change of name, address, employment, student status, or remaining in a jurisdiction for longer than 30 days after initially reporting a stay of less than 30 days, or

 - fail to complete an annual verification form, or

 - provide false or misleading information to the Nevada Central Repository or a local law enforcement agency